jyee/katacoda-scenarios/chaos-workshop/step6.md

 ## Run your experiment!

 Did you get some good test ideas?
-Start a new [Datadog Notebook](https://app.datadoghq.com/notebook) and write them into a plan with your SRE partner:
+Start a new [Datadog Notebook](https://app.datadoghq.com/notebook) and write them into a plan with your Chaos partner:

 1. Schedule it.
 1. Pick tests.